JamisBurr/Burr-Farms-Packaging-Manager/README.md

 1. Select a bag type from the dropdown list.
 2. Enter the desired reorder amount in the `Reorder Amount` text box.
 3. Click the `Set Reorder` button.
-4. The `Reorder Amount` label will update to show the new reorder amount.
+4. The `Reorder Amount` label will update to show the new reorder amount, helping you keep track of the optimal quantities to reorder.

 ### Exporting Data to Excel
 1. Click the `Export to Excel` button.